Failure To Diagnose Autism Correctly May Be Common

 But while logic does dictate that a 4-year-old autistic child was also once an autistic 2-year-old, some doctors say that autistic symptoms at that age can prove to be problematic for diagnosing purposes.
 There are instances of children who are both slow to mature as well as late talkers that may exhibit symptoms similar to autism.
 However, at such a young age, picky eating and tantrum throwing may also simply be attributed to normal toddler behavior.

 There are some who fear these slow-to-mature children who happen to display some relatively normal toddler tendencies may be contributing to the rise in autism diagnosis.
 Additionally, a doctor’s failure to diagnose an otherwise neurotypical child correctly may result in therapies and interventions that are not needed, as well as a diagnosis that may set a child apart from their peers when it comes time for school.
 If the failure to diagnose a child correctly results in a Texas child receiving the incorrect treatment, parents retain the right to file a medical malpractice claim in order to be justly compensated for their children’s unnecessary medical intervention.
+A lawyer for medical errors in Houston Texas is available to help build your case to file a lawsuit.

 Source: Quartz, “One in 68 American children is diagnosed with autism.
 It’s probably too many”, Enrico Gnaulati, April 11, 2014